mcguinlu/thesis/README.md

 - [ ] Check start of chapter quotes, including references
 - [ ] Quotes are rendering properly.
 - [ ] URLs resolve
+- [ ] Remove "Reference" headings from each chapter
+- [ ] Add all abbreviations used in tables to the Abbreviation section
 - [ ] Corrections don't overrun
 - [ ] Confirm TODOs, <!-.
 - [ ] Search for [CITE], XXXX, YYYY